-Clinical Commissioning Groups (CCGs) are the NHS organisations responsible for arranging and buying the majority of NHS services for local services.
+Clinical Commissioning Groups (CCGs) are GP-led NHS organisations responsible for arranging and buying the majority of NHS services for local services.

-NHS North East Hampshire and Farnham CCG plans and funds healthcare for the 225,000 people registered at GP practices in Rushmoor, Farnham and parts of east Hart council areas.
+NHS North East Hampshire and Farnham CCG plans and funds healthcare for the 229,000 people registered at GP practices in Aldershot, Farnborough, Farnham, Fleet and Yateley.

 The majority of local services are provided by the following organisations:

 - Royal Surrey County Hospital NHS Foundation Trust

 - Surrey and Borders Partnership NHS Foundation Trust